Preparing your home

 Mosquitos lay eggs in still water—empty it often.

-🌳 Trim Trees and Shrubs
+🌳 Trim trees and shrubs

 Cut back branches near your home.